walkie/academic-webpage/pages/legal.md

 title: Legal
 ---

-# Legal Stuff

-## Copyright Notice and Disclaimer
+## Copyright Notice

 All content on this website is © Eric Walkingshaw, all rights reserved, except where otherwise noted.

-Any views described here are my own and do not necessarily reflect the views of my employers, my colleagues, or any funding adjacencies.
+The papers provided for download on this website are provided by me, as an author, in order to ensure the timely dissemination of scholarly work.
+However, they are still protected by the copyright notices of the respective publishers.

 ## Acknowledgments

-This website was statically generated with the help of the following tools written by cool hackers.
+This website was statically generated with the help of the following tools.

  *  [Hakyll](http://jaspervdj.be/hakyll) -- a static website compiler DSL
     in Haskell